 - National Insurance number – if you can't find it, ask for one to be sent to you

-- Income – for example, from work, savings, other benefits or pensions
+- income – for example, from work, savings, other benefits or pensions

-- Family – if you have children, you'll need to know how much you pay for childcare
+- family – if you have children, you'll need to know how much you pay for childcare

-- Housing – including how much your rent or mortgage is, any service charges and your landlord's contact details
+- housing – including how much your rent or mortgage is, any service charges and your landlord's contact details

-Complete the form online
+Complete the claim online

 Prove who you are

-Arrange an interview
+Book an interview

 Last updated 05 Apr 2019 | © Shelter

 If you need to talk to someone, we’ll do our best to help